-Everything we commission in SBS Documentaries must reflect our Charter and explore multicultural Australia and diversity in all its forms.
+Everything we commission in SBS Documentaries must reflect the SBS Charterand explore multicultural Australia and diversity in all its forms.
 Our Charter makes us distinctive and gives us a clear vision, which is enhanced by four key values: To provoke debate, push boundaries, surprise audiences, and inspire change.
 This ensures bold and distinctive documentaries that would only play on SBS.
-We only commission hour-long documentaries, either as singles or series.
+We commission hour-long documentaries, either as singles or series.

 We are looking for creatively ambitious ideas that are big in scale that get us into contemporary issues of social cohesion in a memorable way.
 This can be anything from high concept constructed ideas, to observational documentaries.

-We are looking for documentaries that tackle big subjects and can make a difference.
+We are looking for documentaries which focus on First Nations Australians.
+We are looking for documentaries that tackle big subjects and make a difference.
 One quality which is important is to find a way of surprising audiences in terms of the story, and we would encourage innovative approaches to storytelling.

-To contact SBS regarding Documentary commissions, email: firstname.lastname@example.org.
+To contact SBS regarding factual commissions, email: email@example.com.

 At SBS we aim to inspire Australian and international audiences to explore and celebrate our diverse world through the universal language of food.
-With an entire channel dedicated to food, SBS Food is our sole home for Food commissions and acquisitions
+With an entire channel dedicated to food, SBS Food is our home for food commissions and acquisitions

 Our world-class commissions occupy a unique position in the Australian food media landscape and offer a genuine alternative to food programming available elsewhere, while using food as a conduit to cultural insight and understanding on Australia’s only free-to-air Food channel.

-Our content includes popular series – such as The Chefs’ Line, Silvia Colloca’s Cook Like an Italian, Destination Flavour, Food Safari, Gourmet Farmer and Asia Unplated with Diana Chan.
+Our content includes popular series – such as The Cook Up, A Girl’s Guide to Hunting and Fishing, Adam and Poh’s Malaysia in Australia, The Chefs’ Line, Silvia Colloca’s Cook Like an Italian, Destination Flavour, Food Safari, Gourmet Farmer and Asia Unplated with Diana Chan.